Initiatives and projects

 - Elsie Widdowson Fellowships for academics returning from either maternity, adoption/surrogacy or shared parental leave so that they can concentrate on their research and their career breaks do not hold back their professional progression.

-- The College continues to run three termly parent workshops which look at both the practical and emotional aspects to enable staff to develop in their careers post parental leave, through effective planning and communication.
+- The College continues to run two termly workshopsaimed at both parents and carers.
+The workshops look at both the practical and emotional aspects to enable staff to develop in their careers post parental leave and/or balancing their caring responsibilities, through effective planning and communication.
 They are all free to College staff to attend.

 - Annual pay review (previously known as Pay Relativity) for every member of staff informed by the provision of benchmark data with recommendations moderated centrally.
 The new Pay Review framework covers both Equity Pay and Achievement Pay reviews.